 How to Prepare for LED Light Therapy

 For both LED light home masks or LED light in-office machines, the skin must be clean and without makeup.
 Experts indicate washing your face with a gentle cleanser that doesn't irritate your skin.
 You'll also be required to wear safety goggles to protect your eyes from the light.

 What to Expect During a LED Light Therapy

 If you decide to get an LED treatment along with a massage or facial at a spa, you don't have to do much but lie there.
 "We place LED panels a few inches away from the patient's face," says Nazarian.
 "Eye protection is also placed as the lights are quite bright.
 We treat [the skin] for about 15 to 20 minutes.
 At first, it feels warm, but patients report liking the feeling."
 The light doesn't cause any burns or skin damage.
 It's pretty much painless, and if you like lights, the colors can even be relaxing.

 LED Light Therapy vs. Microneedling

 Microneedling is another trendy procedure to rejuvenate the skin and fight against wrinkles and fine lines.
 The dermaroller needles and heat energy create a wound and, as a result, stimulate the skin, causing collagen regeneration and making the skin taut, and reducing fine lines.
 The benefits are the same as LED light therapy but a little more invasive.
 Most offices include the combination of LED light and microneedling in one visit to get the most of them to treat multiple skin concerns.
 "After microneedling or microdermabrasion, we finish with LED lights," says Nazarian.

 The only downside is that microneedling is good for acne scars but not overactive skin infections such as cold sores or acne.
-The needles will come into contact with the already inflamed skin and may spread the bacteria.
+The needles will come into contact with the already inflamed skin and may spread the infection.

 At-Home vs. In-Office LED Light Therapy